China refutes 24 'lies' by US politicians over coronavirus

 Keen to quash US suggestions that the virus was deliberately created or somehow leaked from the Wuhan Institute of Virology, the article said that all evidence shows the virus is not man-made and that the institute is not capable of synthesising a new coronavirus.

-The article also provided a timeline of how China had provided information to the international community in a "timely", "open and transparent" manner to rebuke US suggestions that it had been slow to sound the alarm.
+The article gave a timeline of how China had provided information to the world community in a "timely", "open and transparent" manner to rebuke US suggestions that it had been slow to sound the alarm.

 Despite China's repeated assurances, concerns about the timeliness of its information have persisted in some quarters.

-A report by Der Spiegel magazine last Friday cited Germany's BND spy agency as saying that China's initial attempt to hold back information had cost the world four to six weeks that could have been used to fight the virus.
+A recent report by Der Spiegel magazine cited Germany's BND spy agency as saying that China's initial attempt to hold back information had cost the world four to six weeks that could have been used to fight the virus.

 His death from Covid-19, the respiratory disease caused by the virus, prompted an outpouring of rage and grief across China.